Chapter 11 How are values related

 Let’s take another example, this time from the world of basketball.
 It is intuitively obvious that the more time players play, the more they score.
 It is also clear that the relationship is far from perfect, sometimes they just get lucky and score a lot, other times they may be mainly playing in defense where opportunities to score are not as good.

 Let’s look at James Harden’s, a NBA basketball player, 2021-2022 game season results.
 How did his total score depend on the minutes he played?
-The following analysis is based on basketball-referece.com data.
-See the Appendix below about how this data can be processed into the results in this section.
+See the Data Appendix to learn more about the data, another appendix below explains how this data is processed to get the results in this section.

 But how is the number of points related to time played?
 Intuitively, staying in the game for more minutes should lead to more points scored.
 But how close is the relationship?
-Let’s make a plot of Harden’s playing time (in minutes) and his score (in total points):
+Here is a plot that shows his playing time (in minutes) and his score (total points).

-We see a cloud of points that, in general, tend to be upward sloping.
-However, the relationship is far from clear, and just by guess, one might think that the correlation is around 0.2 (see the figures above in Section 11.2.1).
-When computing the actual correlation, it turn out to be 0.202.
-So playing time and player’s score are positively related, but it seems like the score is mostly determined by other factors, the playing time only plays a secondary role.
+We see a cloud of dots denoting games.
+There seems to be and upward trend but the relationship is far from clear, and just by guess, one might think that the correlation is around 0.2-0.3 (see the figures above in Section 11.2.1).
+When computing the actual correlation, it turn out to be 0.308.
+So playing time and player’s score are positively related, but the score seems to be primarily determined by other factors, the playing time only plays a secondary role.

 11.2.4 Caveats of correlation